feelmode412/wa-presence/readme.md

 		composer install

-Done.
-Now you can access your application at, for example, `http://localhost/my-project/`.
+It is not done yet, but now you can access your application's frontend at, for example, `http://localhost/my-project/`.

 ### Setup Database